 We will begin today's sermon in Deuteronomy 4.
 I was thinking this morning, as I was looking at this, that we are going to be in Deuteronomy 4 quite a number of times during the course of this series.

-Deuteronomy 4:5-8 Behold, I have taught you statutes and judgments, even as the LORD my God commanded me, that you should do so in the land whither you go to possess it.
-Keep therefore and do them; for this is your wisdom and your understanding in the sight of the nations, which shall hear all these statutes, and say, "Surely this nation is a wise and understanding people."
-For what nation is there so great, who has God so near unto them, as the LORD our God is in all things that we call upon Him for?
-And what nation is there so great, that has statutes and judgments so righteous as all this law, which I set before you this day?
+Deuteronomy 4:5-8 "Surely I have taught you statutes and judgments, just as the LORD my God commanded me, that you should act according to them in the land which you go to possess.
+Therefore be careful to observe them; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, 'Surely this great nation is a wise and understanding people.'
+For what great nation is there that has God so near to it, as the LORD our God is to us, for whatever reason we may call upon Him?
+And what great nation is there that has statutes and righteous judgments as are in all this law which I set before you this day?"

 Virtually every one of us can quote at least the essence or make a paraphrase of Matthew 28:19-20, because it is the church's mission statement from Jesus Christ.
-I'll remind you, by telling you what it says.
+I will remind you, by telling you what it says.
 It says:

 Devotion to and loyalty to are very high on the requirements list.
 And this is why Deuteronomy is so important to us.
 So at the beginning of this series, I want us to focus in on some of the very things that Moses focused on as he began the book.
 In the course of these messages we are going to be reviewing a large number of familiar scriptures.
 This is because Deuteronomy encapsulates the subject material needful for being prepared for salvation into the Kingdom of God.